 (Blocks with main bearing center lines no more than 1/2" higher than the pan rail plane) are mounted with the 502-3-8B V block frame in place.
-Select the 90 degree option placement of frame to suit block length, or main bearing caps will interfere with frame.
-Rotate frame 90 degrees by moving its shoulder screws to alternate set of holes.
+Select 90 degree option placement of frame to suit block length, or main bearing caps will interfere with frame.